Introduction to the Inca tradition of the high Andes

 Integration in your daily life

-It is this inclusive and open attitude that the old masters of the Inca religion teach to this day.
-Although the Spanish conquerors destroyed the empire, this tradition still exists among its descendants, the Andean Indians.
+It is this inclusive and open attitude that the old masters of the Inka religion teach to this day.
+Although the Spanish conquerors destroyed the empire, this tradition still exists among its descendants, the indiginous people of the high Andes.
 Among them, the Q’eros are considered masters of ancient knowledge because they can trace their spiritual roots to the first Inka king, Inkarrí.
 Furthermore, they have also preserved this tradition in quite a pure form.

 Andean spiritual art